 Now streaming on:

-This Welsh-language film is directed by Lee Haven Jones, who works with cinematographer Bjørn Ståle Bratberg to create a thick, impressive mood out of the typical horror location of “isolated modern home owned by rich people.”
-The script by Roger Williams more or less follows a mother and wife named Glenda (Nia Roberts) as she tries to throw a small but fancy dinner party, with the help of a spacey assistant, and our surrogate into this world, Cadi (Annes Elwy).
+This Welsh-language film is directed by Lee Haven Jones, who works with cinematographer Bjørn Ståle Bratberg to create a thick, impressive mood out of the typical horror location of an "isolated modern home owned by rich people."
+The script by Roger Williams more or less follows a mother and wife named Glenda (Nia Roberts) as she tries to throw a small but fancy dinner party with the help of a spacey assistant and our surrogate into this world, Cadi (Annes Elwy).
 The family is its own stew of conflict, involving her substance-addicted son Guto (Steffan Cennydd) and her body image-addicted other son Gweirydd (Sion Alun Davies); their wealth does not seem to have made them healthier or more loving.
 And yet it's dinner night, time to show off the fancy paintings and the rabbit meat acquired by hunter husband/father Gwyn (Julian Lewis Jones) with some family friends who have their own business to discuss.

 Now playing in theaters and available on digital platforms.